4-H Youth Development

 4-H is a nationwide program led by state land-grant universities in cooperation with local county/district extension councils.
 In Kansas, 4-H is the largest youth educational program, aside from public schools.
 Each of the four H's on the clover represent ways youth can grow and develop in 4-H.

 4-H is open to all youth ages 7-18.
 Under 7 youth may also participate as "Cloverbuds".
-There is no fee to be a 4-H member, simply choose a club to join.
-4-H organizes for the new year each October 1.
 Clubs meet monthly to work on projects, teach parliamentary procedures, or carry out community service projects.

 4-H uses research-based project information to empower youth to do things they've never done before in a creative and confident way.
-4-H doesn't have a membership fee, although some projects may have costs associated with them.
 Best of all, you can choose your level of participation - as much or as little as you have time for.

 4-H teaches youth to analyze information, make decisions, communicate effectively, prepare for careers, serve their communities and plan for healthy lifestyles - all while they're having fun.
 So go ahead, get involved in 4-H and have some fun!